Do you think it’s time to rebrand? If so, what is your rebranding strategy?

 D. Page Development

 We have an in-house web development team, and they are really good.
-All the pages were developed on WordPress, and it took us around a month to get this finished.
+All the pages were developed on WordPress with the Divi theme and it took us around a month to get this finished.

 6. Getting Ready for Launch